reisxd/TizenBrew/docs/README.md

 To install TizenBrew, you need to have a Samsung TV (Tizen) device that has at least Tizen 3.0 (2017 or newer).
 There are four ways to install TizenBrew.

-### Using TizenBrew Updater
+### Using TizenBrew Device Manager

-This method is easier than any other method and works on all Tizen versions.
+This method is easier than any other method and works on all Tizen versions, unless you're on Tizen 7 or above, which you'll need to resign TizenBrew.

 1. Change the Host PC IP address to your PC's IP address by following [this](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#Connecting-the-TV-and-SDK)

-2. Download the latest TizenBrew Updater for your OS from the [releases page](https://github.com/reisxd/TizenBrew/releases/latest).
+2. Download the latest TizenBrew Device Manager for your OS from the [releases page](https://github.com/reisxd/tizenbrew-device-manager/releases/latest).

-3. Run the TizenBrew Updater and follow the instructions.
+3. Install / Run TizenBrew Device Manager, go into "Connect Device" page and connect to your TV.

+4. Download the latest TizenBrew widget package from the [releases page](https://github.com/reisxd/TizenBrew/releases/latest).

+5. After connecting to your TV, go into "Apps" page and click "Install App" button, select the widget package you've selected and then click "Install".
+You should see an alert showing the logs.
+The logs should say that the app has been installed now.

-4. Change the Host PC IP address to `127.0.0.1` by following [this](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#Connecting-the-TV-and-SDK)
+6. Change the Host PC IP address to `127.0.0.1` by following [this](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#Connecting-the-TV-and-SDK)

-5. You can now launch the TizenBrew app on your TV.
+7. You can now launch the TizenBrew app on your TV.

-Note that you can't install TizenBrew to your TV if your TV is Tizen 8 (or 7) or newer (2024+ [2023+]).
-You'll have to resign TizenBrew to install it on newer TVs.

 ### Using TizenBrew Installer

 This method is easier than the USB Demo Package method, but it works only on Tizen 3.0 to 6.0 (2017 to 2021).
-If you have a newer TV, use the TizenBrew Updater or the USB Demo Package method or the Command Line method.
+If you have a newer TV, use the TizenBrew Device Manager or the USB Demo Package method or the Command Line method.

 1. Change the Host PC IP address to `127.0.0.1` by following [this](https://developer.samsung.com/smarttv/develop/getting-started/using-sdk/tv-device.html#Connecting-the-TV-and-SDK)